Seaside First Saturday Art Walk

 Pacific Heirloom Art and Collectables , 608 Broadway St.

 Featuring antique collectable glass objects.
 "A collectable is any object regarded as being of value or interest to a collector.
 There are numerous types of collectables, the word, as a noun, refers to an item valued for its rarity by collectors," Kay Kenny, owner.

 Fairweather House and Gallery, 612 Broadway St.

 Opening reception for SHORE THINGS,, an art show and sale on exhibition through July 31st, exploring the deep, multifaceted relationship with the ocean..
 Featuring original art by NW artists Paul Brent, Nick Brakel, Emily Millier, Pam Haunschild, Leah Kohlenberg, Karen Lewis, Ron Nicolaides, Susan Romersa and Peg Wells.

 The Whet Spot, 12 N. Holladay Drive

-Showcasing the art of Billy Lutz, one of Seaside's most famous artists, who has painted in themes for thirty years, developing a philosophy of collectivism premised on the requirements of individual motive and other paradox.
-Lutz, a self-employed artist and sign painter, has provided for his family of five all his adult life.
-In addition, his work is available at from Portland Art Museum's Online Collections.
+Showcasing the art of Billy Lutz, one of Seaside's most famous artists, who has painted in themes for thirty years, developing a philosophy of collectivism premised on the requirements of individual motive and other paradoxes.
+His work is available at Portland Art Museum's Online Collections.